code-differently/code-differently-24-q1/lesson_00/KenrickSutherland/Readme.md

 - "Knowledge speaks Wisdom Listens."
 Jimi Hendrix
 - "God Puts you Through Troubled waters that he knows you're strong enough to swim through but your enemies cannot"

+## Contact and Communication Preferences.
+For efficient communication, please feel free to reach out to me via email at my  I typically respond to emails within 24 hours during regular work hours, which are Monday through Friday, 9:00 AM to 5:00 PM, Eastern Standard Time.
+For urgent matters or time-sensitive issues, you can also reach me by phone .
+Thank you for respecting these preferences, as they help maintain effective communication channels.

 ## Thanks for your Time ⏰

 Thank you for taking the time to read through this README.
 Your attention was greatly appreciated.